luslab/luslab.github.io/_docs/nextflow/nf-core.md

 You can get help and learn the latest news about nf-core in the `nf-core` Slack workspace (you can join it [here](https://nf-co.re/join)).
 Make sure you join the channel dedicated to a pipeline that you are going to use (for example, `chipseq` or `atacseq`).
 Channels `help` and `training` can also be very useful!

-Apart from ready-to-use pipelines, nf-core has a growing collection of modules - wrapped bioinformatical tools ready to import into an nf-core pipeline.
+Apart from ready-to-use pipelines, nf-core has a growing collection of **modules** - wrapped bioinformatical tools ready to import into a Nextflow pipeline.
 As of August, 2020, this collection is still under construction, but should get more stable in the near future.
 Here you can find the [repository of the nf-core modules](https://github.com/nf-core/modules).

 On our [wiki page about building Nextflow pipelines](../how_to_build_a_pipeline) you can find more information on how to use nf-core and other modules.